thelounge/thelounge-docker/README.md

 The Lounge reads and stores all of its configuration, logs and other data at `/var/opt/thelounge`.

+By default, The Lounge will run using the `node (1000:1000)` system user in the container, leading to mounted data directories on the host system being owned by said user.
+This is customizable by changing the container user (see [Container user (advanced usage)](#container-user-advanced-usage)).

 _You will probably want to persist the data at this location by using [one of the means](https://docs.docker.com/storage/) to do so._

 ### Adding users